 Contact me to discuss completely confidentially how I may be able to help you.

 Change is the only constant in life.
 To change, we first have to accept how things are at the moment.
 But accepting things for what they are can be incredibly difficult.
 This is why mindfulness is a key part of my therapeutic work with clients.

 As adults, we've probably all felt that life has become 'stuck' at key moments in our life.
 Counselling can both provide the necessary stimulus to growth and further development.

 |Face to face counselling:||Yes|

-I work primarily with clients in the evenings, and Saturday mornings.
+I work with clients in the daytime and evenings.

 Types of client

 |Employee Assistance Programme|